 Fanny pack (in backcountry with Patagonia Ultralight Black Hole Mini)

-The Patagonia Ultralight Black Hole Mini is on the thinner end with a 70D exterior
+The Patagonia Ultralight Black Hole Mini is on the thinner end with a 70D exterior | Credit: Jason Hummel

 Fanny pack (Free Range Equipment Canvas Phanny closeup)

-The Free Range Canvas Phanny is noticeably thick and hardwearing
+The Free Range Canvas Phanny is noticeably thick and hardwearing | Credit: Brian McCurdy

 Waterproof Fanny Packs

-Most fanny packs can fend off light moisture with durable water repellent (DWR) coatings or other water-resistant treatments.
-Some, like Thrupack’s Summit Bum Classic, take it a step further with YKK zippers and/or buckles, which we’ve come to trust even in sustained rain.
+Most fanny packs can fend off light moisture with durable water-repellent (DWR) coatings or other water-resistant treatments.
+Some, like Thrupack’s Eco Summit Bum, take it a step further with YKK zippers and/or buckles, which we’ve come to trust even in sustained rain.
 However, while these measures will be fully sufficient for most, those who live in notoriously wet climates or who don’t mind getting out in inclement weather may want to consider a fully waterproof design.
 Matador’s Freerain is one option, combining PU and UTS waterproof coatings with full seam sealing, YKK zippers and buckles, and a roll-top closure for the utmost in wet-weather assurance.
 Hyperlite Mountain Gear’s Versa is also fully waterproof thanks to its Dyneema fabrics, YKK zippers, and bound seams.
 In the end, most people will be perfectly fine with a standard DWR-equipped fanny pack, but the Matador and Hyperlite add a nice dose of security for getting out in places like the Pacific Northwest.

 Fanny pack (Matador Freerain roll-top closure)

-The Matador Freerain's roll-top closure adds a nice dose of assurance in wet weather
+The Matador Freerain's roll-top closure adds a nice dose of assurance in wet weather | Credit: Jason Hummel

 Fit and Sizing

 All of the fanny packs above only come in one size, but the good news is that most designs feature highly adjustable hipbelts that can accommodate a wide range of waist sizes.
-Thankfully, some manufacturers provide that range on their product page, although many do not (we’ve listed the spec when available in our comparison table above).
+Thankfully, some manufacturers provide that range on their product page, although many do not (we’ve listed this spec when available in our comparison table above).
 For reference, Patagonia’s Ultralight Black Hole Mini will fit waists from 8 to 36 inches, while many competitors—including the Osprey Talon 6, REI Trail 2, Matador Freerain, and Gregory’s Nano—max out closer to 50 inches.
 This likely won’t pose an issue for most but is worth considering if you have wider hips or plan to layer heavily underneath.
 Finally, it’s worth noting that Osprey makes a women’s-specific version of the Talon called the Tempest 6, which fits waists from 24-44 inches (compared to 25-50 in. for the Talon).
 This is pretty typical of women’s designs, but don’t be afraid to go with the unisex/men’s model if it fits you better.

 Fanny pack (adjusting waist strap on Cotopaxi Bataan)

-We appreciate waist belts with wide adjustment ranges
+We appreciate waist belts with wide adjustment ranges | Credit: Jason Hummel

 Sustainability